Beryl Krinsky, M.B.A., M.S., R.D.

 In addition to hydration, the foods you choose and the amounts you consume can impact your fitness results.
 Your body needs carbohydrates, protein, fat, vitamins, minerals and fluid to fuel it for exercise.
 Regardless of your physical fitness goals, eating healthfully can help delay fatigue, provide strength and endurance for exercise, and help your body to recover faster following exercise.
 Prior to exercise it is recommended to eat a snack roughly 2 hours before to give your body a boost in blood glucose and to top off your muscle glycogen stores.
 Well balanced snacks like a serving of nuts and crackers, carrots and hummus or a small peanut butter and jelly sandwich are good options that provide between 50 – 75 grams of carbohydrate per serving.
 Following exercise, you should fuel up with fluids, electrolytes, carbohydrate and protein.
 A snack like fruit with yogurt is a great way to obtain what you need.
 For your post exercise snack, aim for roughly 15 grams of protein and no more than 50 grams of carbohydrate.6 Visit the Academy of Nutrition and Dietetics to read about some of the many benefits eating right for exercise can provide.

-Please check out our product profiler for more product ideas that will fit your hydration and food needs.
+Please check out our brand sites for more product ideas that will fit your hydration and food needs.
 Happy exercising!

 Beryl Krinsky, M.B.A., M.S., R.D.